StarGate01/paraview-dev/README.md

 The XML layout of the new `FiniteElementFunctionLagrange` ItemType is very similar to the existing `FiniteElementFunction` ItemType.

-Notable additions are:
+Notable new additions are:

 - Orders above 2 (up to 10 by default) are supported.
 - Both the DOF values and the barycentric positions of the DOFs may be specified.
 - Both data segments may be either - and independently from each other - explicitly indexed, or assumed to be continuous.
 - Data may be specified to be interpreted as VTK ordered, or row ordered.
 - DOF positions may be specified once for all cells int the attribute.
+- Multiple attributes on one cell are supported

-Notable limitations are:
+Notable new limitations are:

 - Only triangle cells are implemented for now, but more cell types (eg. tetrahedra) could be added without much effort.
 - Only the DG and CG methods are implemented for now.
-- Order 0 is not supported.
-The minimum order is 1.
+- Order 0 (cell-based data) is not supported.
+The minimum order is 1 (node-based data).
 This is a limitation of VTK lagrange cells.

+Notable continued limitations are:

+- Non-intuitive behavior when using multiple attributes in one cell.
+See the section below for details.

 ## Usage